How to sell a Roofing Company in California?

 3. Organize Your Financial Documentation

 When selling a roofing business, presenting precise, accurate, well-organized financial documentation is non-negotiable.
 Prepare up-to-date profit and loss statements, balance sheets, and tax returns for at least three years.
 Be prepared to disclose any pending legal matters, outstanding roofing contract liabilities, or warranty claims.
 Create detailed lists of all equipment, assets, and relevant warranties for the Buyer’s assessment during due diligence.
 The goal is to “bulletproof” your books, ensuring potential buyers perceive your numbers as transparent, reliable, and defensible.
 Clean financials build Buyer confidence and can significantly expedite the due diligence process.
-See the documents needed when preparing to sell a business in California
+Review the necessary documents when preparing to sell a business in California.

 4. Develop a Confidential Marketing Plan